+

 Java Authentication and Authorization Service Security context

 If we intend to secure the application using the JAAS security context of the administrative security mechanism built into WebSphere Application Server, create each task with the correct credentials on the thread.
 Once each task has the correct credentials, we can disable and re-enable administrative security without causing any security problems.
 If we do not set the security context when the scheduler task is created and you later enable security in the target application, a security exception or error message might display, such as SECJ0053E.
-You might also see this error if two or more schedulers on different servers are accessing the same tables (a clustered or redundant scheduler) and the security settings are different.
+We might also see this error if two or more schedulers on different servers are accessing the same tables (a clustered or redundant scheduler) and the security settings are different.

 The JAAS security context is not set if any of the follow conditions are true: